-English, the most spoken language in the world, is spoken by 1.5 billion speakers across the world.
+English, the most spoken language in the world, has 1.5 billion speakers across the world.
 Throughout history, languages have developed from various linguistic elements and spread through trade, conquests, colonization, immigration, and cultural interactions.
-However, English actually doesn't rank first in terms of the number of native speakers.
+However, English does not rank first in terms of the number of native speakers.
 It has mostly gained prominence due to its popularity as a subject of foreign language study.
 The following is an analysis of the world's most popular languages in terms of all speakers (both native speakers and those who have acquired a language).
 All numbers are estimates as it can be difficult to determine how many speakers exist of any given language.

 1. English - 1.39 Billion Speakers

 The history of the English language is rather storied.
 The earliest forms of English were introduced to Britain by a succession of invaders.
 From Germanic tribes, Celts, Vikings to Normans, English developed from several linguistic influences.
 From Britain, English spread through conquests, trade, and interactions.
 English today is the language of international business.
 English is the primary native language of the United States, Canada, the United Kingdom, Ireland, Nigeria, Australia, Namibia, and more.
 Mostly thanks to globalization and the popularity of American and British media, the popularity of English has been further increasing, particularly amongst younger people.
 Today, around 1.39 billion people possess some command of the English language, around 480 million of whom are native speakers.

 2. Mandarin Chinese - 1.15 Billion Speakers